biodiversitydata-se/mol-mod/README.md

 ### Production environment
 In production, postgres and blastdb data are saved to named volumes (mol-mod_postgres-db & mol-mod_blast-db), and compose operations are simplified using a Makefile (actually, make-rules that don't involve a specific docker-compose file can also be used in development environment).

-Again, you need to either generate secrets, or reuse old:
+Again, you need to either generate secrets, or reuse old ones:
 ```
   $ make secrets
 ```